 Although winter is really just beginning, we can at least say goodbye to these short little days we've been suffering (and don't let the door hit you on the way out).
 With that in mind, here's a collection of curious facts to celebrate the long-awaited return to longer days.

-It’s sometimes easy to be hemisphere-o-centric, but the other side of the planet gets a winter solstice too.
-With the planet’s orbit tilted on its axis, Earth’s hemispheres swap who gets direct sun over the course of a year.
-Even though the Northern Hemisphere is closer to the sun during the winter, it’s the tilt away from the sun that causes cold temperatures and less light — which is when the Southern Hemisphere is toasty.
-So while our winter solstice is on Dec.
-21 or 22, the Southern Hemisphere celebrates the same on June 21 or 22.
+It's sometimes easy to be hemisphere-o-centric, but the other side of the planet gets a winter solstice, too.
+With the planet's orbit tilted on its axis, Earth's hemispheres swap who gets direct sun over the course of a year.
+Even though the Northern Hemisphere is closer to the sun during the winter, it's the tilt away from the sun that causes cold temperatures and less light — which is when the Southern Hemisphere is toasty.
+So while our winter solstice is around Dec.
+21, the Southern Hemisphere celebrates the same around June 21.

 Here's how that looks from space (kind of):

 2. The Winter Solstice Happens in the Blink of an Eye

 Although the solstice is marked by a whole day on the calendar, it's actually just the brief moment when the sun is exactly over the Tropic of Capricorn that the event occurs.

 3. Which Is Why It Happens on Different Days in the Same Year

 What?
 Yes!
 But not always.
 For example, in 2015, the solstice happened on Dec.
 22, at 04:49 on the Coordinated Universal Time (UTC) time clock, the time standard that the world regulates its hours by.
 Which means any location at least five hours behind UTC broke out the party hats on Dec.
 21.

 But in 2017, pretty much the whole world celebrated on Dec.
 21. The solstice happened at 4:28 p.m. on the UTC time clock, or 11:48 a.m.
 Eastern Standard Time (EST).